-U15: (15yrs or Under), Boys & Girls: The last year a rider is allowed to compete in this category is the year of his 15th Birthday.
-(For 2020, it means the rider has to be born in 2005 or later).
+U14: (14yrs or Under), Boys & Girls: The last year a rider is allowed to compete in this category is the year of their 14th Birthday.
+(For 2023, it means the rider has to be born between 2009 - 2012, but they must have reached their 11th birthday by registration day of the competition).

-U19: (19yrs or Under), Junior Men & Ladies: The last year a rider is allowed to complete in this category is the year of his 19th Birthday.
-(For 2020, it means the rider has to be born in 2001 or later).
+U18: (18yrs or Under), Junior Men & Women: The last year a rider is allowed to complete in this category is the year of their 18th Birthday.
+(For 2023, it means the rider has to be born between 2005 - 2012, but they must have reached their 11th birthday by registration day of the competition).

-Open Men, Open Ladies: No age restriction
+Open Men, Open Women: No age restriction

-+30: Masters Men & Ladies: The first year a rider is allowed to compete in this category is the year of his 31st Birthday.
-(For 2020, It means the rider has to born in 1989 or before).
++30: Masters Men & Women: The first year a rider is allowed to compete in this category is the year of their 31st Birthday.
+(For 2023, It means the rider has to born in 1992 or before).

-+40: Veterans Men and Ladies: The first year a rider is allowed to compete in this category is the year of his 41st Birthday.
-(For 2020, it means the rider has to be born in 1979 or before).
++40: Veterans Men and Women: The first year a rider is allowed to compete in this category is the year of their 41st Birthday.
+(For 2023, it means the rider has to be born in 1982 or before).

-Seated: Open Men & Ladies (One category): No age restriction.
+Seated: Open Men & Women: No age restriction.

-To clarify a rider born in 2009 can compete in U11, U15, W19 or Open Categories, or a rider born in 2001 can compete in U19 or Open, It is the same for+30 & +40: a rider born in 1968 can choose to complete in +40, +30 or Open.
+To clarify: a rider born in 2012 can compete in U11, U14, U18 or Open Categories, or a rider born in 2005 can compete in U18 or Open.
+It is the same for +30 & +40: a rider born in 1978 can choose to complete in +40, +30 or Open.

 - 4.2 The Cable Wakeboard World Council will ensure that all riders' passports are checked for verification of age. - 4.3 U11 Categories will only be used for National Level events and rankings.
-Only riders born in 2009 or before can take part in International Events.
-This means a rider born in 2010 or later can't take part in any International Event. - A rider born in 2009 can start in U11 at National Events, but they must have reached their 11th Birthday to compete in an International Event at the event registration. - The minimum age of a Rider at any International Event is 11yrs - 4.4 For International Titled Events there will be a minimum of 6 Riders required to open a category, with the exception of +30 Ladies, +40 Men and Ladies & Junior Wakeskate where 4 riders are required.
+Only riders born in 2012 or before can take part in International Events.
+This means a rider born in 2013 or later can't take part in any International Event. - A rider born in 2012 can start in U11 at National Events, but they must have reached their 11th birthday to compete in an International Event at the event registration. - The minimum age of a Rider at any International Event is 11yrs - 4.4 For International Titled Events there will be a minimum of 6 riders required to open a category, with the exception of +30 Women, +40 Men and Women & U18 Wakeskate where 4 riders are required.
 In both cases, at least three different nationalities will be required to open a category.
-The organiser will inform all participating Federations as soon as feasibly possible if there are insufficient riders within a category. - 4.5 For all other International Events there will be a minimum of 3 Riders required to open an age category. \ Open Categories are not AGE related. - 4.6 For all International Events, there will be only Junior and Open Categories in Wakeskate, and only Open in Seated. - 4.7 Double Starts at one competition are not allowed.
-Starting in Wakeboard and One Wakeskate is not classed as a double start. - 4.8 For the Seated Category, there must be at least two riders to open the category.
-To Open both Men and Women categories, there must be at least two riders in each.
+The organiser will inform all participating Federations as soon as feasibly possible if there are insufficient riders within a category. - 4.5 For all other International Events there will be a minimum of 3 riders required to open an age category.
+Open Categories are not AGE related. - 4.6 For all International Events, there will be only U18 and Open Categories in Wakeskate, and only Open in Seated. - 4.7 Double Starts at a competition are not allowed.
+Starting in Wakeboard and Wakeskate is not classed as a double start - 4.8 For the Seated Category, there must be at least two riders to open the category.
+To Open both Men and Women categories, there must be at least two riders in each